pynbody/pynbody/docs/installation.rst

 `numpy <http://www.numpy.org>`_ and `scipy <http://www.scipy.org>`_.
 The standardized `SPEC0 <https://scientific-python.org/specs/spec-0000/>`_ policy describes the versions of numpy, scipy and Python we aim to support.

+To install the latest pre-release version of *pynbody*, use:

+.. code-block :: bash

+  $ pip install --pre pynbody

 To install the latest release version of *pynbody*, use:

 .. code-block :: bash